juucustodio/xamarin-docs.pt-br/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT0118" />

-### <a name="mt0118-aot-files-could-not-be-found-at-the-expected-directory-msymdir"></a>MT0118: Arquivos de Aot não foi possível encontrar no diretório esperado '{msymdir}'.
+### <a name="mt0118-aot-files-could-not-be-found-at-the-expected-directory-msymdir"></a>MT0118: Não foi possível encontrar o AOT arquivos no diretório esperado '{msymdir}'.

 <!-- 0119 - 0123: free to use -->